flexVDI/launcher-mobile/README.md

  * From **AndroidLauncher/app/jni**, run `ndk-build`
  * From **AndroidLauncher/app**, run `./gradlew nativeLibsToJar`
  * Open the **AndroidLauncher** project with AndroidStudio, and build the app

+### Limitations

+ * This client assumes that the **SPICE Guest Tools* are installed in the Guest, and that this one is able to adjust the screen resolution properly.
+If that's not the case, the screen is only shown if the device resolution is higher than the one currently configured in the Guest.

+ * Though support for multiple keyboard maps is implemented, currently only the American (en_US) and the Spanish (es_ES) ones are implemented.
+Configure your Guest to use one of those.
+   * This doesn't apply to Android with a physical keybaord, as in that case, scan codes are sent directly without processing.
+   * P.D: You're more than welcome to submit a PR with an additional keymap ;-)

 ### License